About Us

 Qualified candidates are encouraged to submit a resume and cover letter to jobs@sfbrandeis.org.
 We respectfully ask that you do not contact the school directly.

-• We are Brandeis~Sara Goldrath (10 Years) 2nd Grade Lead Teacher
+Sara Goldrath - 2nd Grade Lead Teacher